 - What do Good, Average and Poor scores represent in the middle strip of the Mentor app?

-- Do I have to keep my phone in the same location each time I drive my vehicle?
+- Do I have to keep my delivery device in the same location each time I drive my vehicle?